abialobrodzki/10x-notes/.ai/api-implementation-plan-endpoints/14-post-public-link.md

   - Rate limiting check (1000 req/h)
   - Validate UUID parameter and request body
   - Call `publicLinksService.createPublicLink()`
-  - Return 201 with public link
+  - Return 201 Created with is_new: true if new link created
+  - Return 200 OK with is_new: false if link already exists (idempotent)
-  - Error handling (403 for not owner, 404 for not found, 409 for duplicate)
+  - Error handling (403 for not owner, 404 for not found)